George Song

 Initial Hook State

-First let’s establish what our useReducer hook state looks like.
-Note that the hook state is different than the state of a state chart.
-Our hook state looks like:
+First, let’s define what our useReducer hook state looks like.
+Note that the hook’s state is distinct from the state chart’s state.
+Our hook state looks like this:

 const initialState = {